koel/docs/watch.md

 ## Installation

-In order to start using the feature, follow these simple steps:
+In order to start using the feature, follow these steps:

 ### 1. Install inotify Tools